PseudoDesign/pseudo-design-linux-dev/README.md

 This repository is not intended to be interacted with directly!
 See the [manifest repository](https://github.com/PseudoDesign/pseudo-design-linux-manifest) for details on setting up this environment using `repo`.

-## Quick Start - Run ZCU102 in QEMU
+## Quick Start - Build and Install on Cora Z7s

+### Install Required Software

+* Must be run on Linux or in WSL using a non-NFTS formatted drive.
+* Install Docker on your system
+* Install [repo](https://gerrit.googlesource.com/git-repo): `sudo apt update && sudo apt install repo`

-* Choose your yocto release and manifest, e.g. `repo init -b scarthgap -m xilinx.xml`
+* Set up the `scarthgap` branch of the project: `repo init -u git@github.com:PseudoDesign/pseudo-design-linux-manifest.git -b scarthgap -m xilinx.xml`
 * Sync the repositories with `repo sync`
 * Build and start the development docker container: `./create-build-image.sh && ./start-build-image.sh`
   * Source the environment wtih `source setupsdk`
-  * Build the image with `MACHINE=hello-world-zcu102-zynqmp bitbake petalinux-image-minimal`
+  * Build the image with `MACHINE=cora-z7 bitbake petalinux-image-minimal`
-  * Start QEMU with `runqemu hello-world-zcu102-zynqmp`
-  * When finished, stop QEMU with `CTRL-A`, `X`

-## Features
+* Program the `.wic` file to the SD card
+* Set the board to boot from SD card by shorting JP2
+* Open the terminal with `sudo picocom /dev/ttyUSB1 -b 115200` (your device may vary)